bru32/MetSelect-SNAG-List/SNAG_15.md

 ##### LT - Low Temperature (Holding Only)
 ##### HL - High Ambient Medium Temperature (Holding and Pull Down applications for higher ambients)

 Supply the user with the option to select an application (from the Spec.
-Kind, maybe also have a drop down section)
+Kind, maybe have it as a drop down section)